moumoutte/sqla_helpers/doc/sqla_helpers.rst

 More complex quering
 --------------------

-In the Django spirit, :mod:`sqla_helpers` provide a :class:`sqla_helpers.logical.Q` object for more complex quering.
+As the Django way, :mod:`sqla_helpers` provides a :class:`sqla_helpers.logical.Q` object for more complex queries.
 The :class:`sqla_helpers.logical.Q` object can use the :mod:`sqla_helpers' syntax.

 .. code-block:: python